← Back to all apps

 Full Description

 Blur background of the image to make the main subject stand out.
+This tool uses the Gaussian Blur effect to blur the background.
+For other types of blur effects, use the applyEffects tool instead.

 Requires a mask: